 As we've said there's a tonne of CRMs to choose from and each one has its plus and minus points.

-Obviously as an Elite HubSpot Partner we recommend you use them, but that's only because they've built an all-in-one tool that literally syncs your CRM to your marketing and sales - but this isn't a sales pitch.
+Obviously, as an Elite HubSpot Partner, we recommend you use them for CRM Implementations, but that's only because they've built an all-in-one tool that literally syncs your CRM to your marketing and sales - but this isn't a sales pitch.

-When it comes to CRM implementation, there's steps you need to take to make sure the integration works.
+When it comes to CRM implementation, there are steps you need to take to make sure the integration works.

 As an inbound agency, we've helped thousands of companies implement a new CRM or replace or integrate something new into their business.